 Your luggage is stuffed with clothes.
 Reduce your luggage’s weight by bringing less.
 Experiential travelers know to only bring things that can be worn again and again, compliment other items, or have multiple uses.
 (For example, my shorts double as a swimming suit since I don’t swim that often.
 Keep color coordination in your mind when packing.
 You can dress up neutral colors (khaki, navy, and black) easily and they are very versatile.
+These travelers also know you can’t coordinate outfits and hop on a plane before checking all the essentials.
+You need to see whether you’ve met all legal requirements; for example, if you want to take a trip to Cambodia, you must process your Cambodia Tourist visa and then proceed with the wardrobe.

 You can extend your wardrobe by spending 10 minutes washing clothes every other night.
 Or, you could visit a local launderette which is itself a Back Door experience.
 Fabrics that are resistant to wrinkles or easy to curl should be chosen.
 Lightweight clothing that you are able to wring vigorously should dry overnight in your hotel bed.